 6.1 The Council needs to make arrangements to appoint an external auditor ready for when the current appointment expires at the end of the 2022/23 audit.
-Based on the analysis of the available options above the Audit Committee has recommended that the optimum option is option 3: opt-in to the Sector Led Body.
-As a result the Council is required to make a formal resolution to opt-in to the Sector Led Body arrangements, to comply with the requirements of the Local Audit (Appointing Person) Regulations 2015.
+Based on the analysis of the available options above the optimum option is option 3: opt-in to the Sector Led Body.
+The Committee needs to make a recommendation for a formal resolution to be made by Full Council to opt-in to the Sector Led Body arrangements, to comply with the requirements of the Local Audit (Appointing Person) Regulations 2015.